 As part of the initial investigation, the police and Medical Examiner's Office have to gather information about the person who has died.
 This might involve asking you and others who can help the investigation, such as family and friends, questions about how the person who died had been acting in the days before their death.
 You may also be asked questions about whether the person had any mental health problems.
-Your information may be written into a statement and may be read as part of the inquest.
-You can request a copy of what you said.
+Your information may be written into a statement or deposition, and you are entitled to a copy of this document from law enforcement.

-If the person who has died left a note or message, the police or Medical Examiner's office may need to take it away.
+If the person who died left a note or message, the police or Medical Examiner's Office may need to take it away.
 If you ask, they may let you have a copy and you can also ask for the original to be returned after the inquest.

-Care of the body
+Care of the deceased